 Priming is an extremely powerful and quick method to prepare you for an amazing day, every day.

-- Sit up straight with your chest out and breath deeply.
+Sit up straight with your chest out and breathe deeply.
 Feel relaxation run down through your neck and into your back.
 (60 seconds)

-- Place your hands on your heart and feel its power and strength as you breath into it.
+Place your hands on your heart and feel its power and strength as you breathe into it.
 (60 seconds)

-- Visualise a ray of light beaming down from above you cleansing and healing your body.
+Visualise a ray of light beaming down from above your cleansing and healing your body.
 Ask for the best parts of your to be strengthened.
 (90 seconds)